-Α e Cluster ("the Cluster"): 1.
-The Cluster offers support to all participating institutions in education of the highes quality and greatest practicable range to students of all abilities in the area. (see attached map) 2.
+Α The Cluster ("the Cluster"): 1.
+The Cluster offers support to all participating institutions in education of the highest quality and greatest practicable range to students of all abilities in the area. (see attached map) 2.
 The Cluster uses the resources allocated to the cluster plus any additional resource contributed to it by participating institutions or other bodies to help meet the objectives of the Cluster.
 Participating institutions may add to the cluster budget by pooling resources as they see fit.
+3. As not all the participating institutions are maintained schools, the Cluster is not able to form a joint committee of all participating schools to give governance to the cluster arrangements.
+Instead the resources (notionally allocated to the individual institutions within the Cluster) will be held by the fund holding school (which is a maintained school) within the Cluster on behalf of those institutions whilst they remain parties to this agreement, which shall agree oversight of that funding via the arrangements set out in this Agreement.
+In the event of one or more institutions leaving these arrangements the fund holding school will act on the direction of the LEA as to the allocation of funds held to the institutions concerned.
+The Governing Bodies of the cluster schools agree to participate in a joint steering group (the "Cluster Steering Group") to agree cluster plans, related activities and the allocation of resources specified for cluster activity.

-- 3. The Governing Bodies of the cluster schools agree to delegate to a joint committee (the "Cluster Governance Committee") responsibility to agree cluster plans, related activities and the allocation of resources specified for cluster activity. - 4.
-The Cluster seeks to help meet the needs of students from the participating schools in accordance with the description of effective cluster activities set out in

-APPENDIX 2 and as agreed in an annual development plan.
-The Cluster Governance Committee as defined in this agreement will record annually who has voting rights to represent each institution.

-5. This agreement will be reviewed annually by the Governing Bodies of the participating schools.
+- 4. The Cluster seeks to help meet the needs of students from the participating schools in accordance with the description of effective cluster activities set out in Appendix 2 and as agreed in an annual development plan.
+The Cluster Steering Group as defined in this agreement will record annually who has voting rights to represent each institution. - 5.
+This agreement will be reviewed annually by the Governing Bodies of the participating schools.